learn-co-curriculum/phase-0-pac-2-intro/README.md

 **Statements alter the order in which code is evaluated from the default execution order of top-to-bottom, left-to-right.
 The default execution order is sometimes called the default code "flow."
-Statement usually return no value.***
+Statements usually return no value.***

 Below, `1 + 1` is an expression: